IaniIrascu/Cyberhack/README.md

 ## Description

 ConfigAssist is a Windows-based personal assistant developed in C#.
 It responds to user commands to manage system settings, launch applications, and monitor battery status.
-Featuring a sleek interface with customizable rounded buttons and voice feedback, Cyberhack enhances productivity and simplifies everyday tasks for a seamless user experience.
+Featuring a sleek interface with customizable rounded buttons and voice feedback, ConfigAssist enhances productivity and simplifies everyday tasks for a seamless user experience.

 ## Main Features